 When you set up a monitor, Postman servers will hit the endpoints in your collection according to the specified frequency.
 You can also select a corresponding environment to use and store variables.
 If you have written tests for your requests , the monitor would run these tests to validate the response and notify you when a test fails.
 You can configure how to receive the alerts from a wide number of integrations available.

 Each Postman user gets 1,000 monitoring calls for free per month.
-Each Postman Pro and Enterprise team gets 10,000 free monthly requests, and it takes only 2 minutes to set up a monitor.
+Paid teams have higher limits: Postman Pro teams have 10,000 monthly monitoring calls included, and Enterprise teams have 100,000 free monthly requests.
+It is very simple to set up a monitor.
 Learn more about monitoring pricing and getting started with monitors.

 There are a few minor differences between running collections in a Postman monitor as compared to using the Postman app collection runner.
 If your collection relies on any of these features, then it may not work the same way in Postman monitoring as it does in the Postman app.